Deep Regional Hyperthermia

 Positioning and Adjustment

 The Sigma 60 is an annular phased array applicator with 8 radiating dipoles, and a bolus membrane.
 The largest in the series with a 60cm opening.
-Advanced annular phased array principles create a central focusing of energy, which significantly overcomes the penetration losses of the energy radiated into the body.
+Advanced annular phased array principles create a central focusing of energy, which reduces the penetration losses of the energy radiated into the body.

 Larger Patient Size